 PHP test coverage

-However, SonarCloud does not produce the coverage report itself.
+However, SonarQube does not generate the coverage report itself.
 Instead, you must set up a third-party tool to produce the report as part of your build process.
-You then need to configure your analysis to tell the SonarScanner where the report is located so that it can pick it up and send it to SonarCloud, where it will be displayed on your project dashboard along with the other analysis metrics.
+You then need to configure your analysis to tell the SonarScanner where the report is located so that it can pick it up and send it to SonarQube, where it will be displayed on your project dashboard along with the other analysis metrics.

 For PHP projects, we recommend PHPUnit for testing and coverage reporting.

 - Adjust your build process so that the coverage tool runs before the scanner report generation step runs.

 - Make sure that the coverage tool writes its report file to a defined path in the build environment.